mliew21396/remote-work-u2/week-6/3-PezDispenser/README.md

 - Translate driver code into a class structure using object-oriented design

 ## Summary
-In this challenge, you will translate user stories into an Ruby object (using a class).
-If you aren't sure what a user story is, use the power of google to do some research.
+In this challenge, you will translate user stories into a Ruby object (using a class).
+If you aren't sure what a user story is, use the power of Google to do some research.

 ## Release 0: Review the User Stories:
   - As a pez user, I'd like to be able to "create" a new pez dispenser with a group of flavors that represent pez so it's easy to start with a full pez dispenser.